-Germany, or rather the area that belongs to it today, has a wine culture that is over two thousand years old.
-But imported wine was already being drunk before that, as evidenced by a Greek wine bottle made of clay dating from around 400 BC found in a Celtic tomb.
-The oldest vineyards were located on the banks of the Rhine, Neckar and Moselle.
-These rivers with their elongated valleys, as well as their tributaries, are still the classic growing areas today.
-Viticulture was established by the colonization of the Greeks in Gaul and then brought to perfection by the Roman culture.
+Germany, or rather the area that is now part of it, has a wine culture that is over two thousand years old.
+But even before that, imported wine was drunk, as evidenced by a Greek clay wine bottle from around 400 BC found in a Celtic grave.
+The oldest vineyards were on the banks of the Rhine, Neckar and Moselle.
+These rivers with their long valleys, as well as their tributaries, are still the classic wine-growing areas today.
+Viticulture was founded by the colonisation of Gaul by the Greeks and then brought to perfection by Roman culture.
 The conquest of Gaul by Julius Caesar (100-44 BC) brought Roman viticulture from the Rhône valley to the Rhine.